Variational and Approximate GPs¶

 _ApproximateMarginalLogLikelihood, which defines the objective function to learn the approximate posterior (e.g. variational ELBO).

+(See the strategy/distribution comparison for examples of the different classes.)
 The variational documentation has more information on how to use these objects.
 Here we provide some examples which highlight some of the common use cases:

 - Large-scale regression (when exact methods are too memory intensive): see the stochastic variational regression example.